AstroMined/debtonator/README.md

 ### Frontend
 - React with TypeScript
+- Material-UI components
+- Formik and Yup for form management
 - Vite for build tooling
 - Jest and React Testing Library
 - ESLint and Prettier for code quality